Tales of the Bloodstone Lands

 Bugbear: 7 gp

 Giant: 50 – 100 gp (by type)

 Rates for other monsters are negotiable, but usually quite generous.
 Officials will also pay well for valuable information, such as the whereabouts of a certain bandit army…

 The Southern Vaasan Gate is home to the military, containing war rooms, armories, barracks, mess halls, guard rooms, prisons, workshops and smiths sworn to the armies of Bloodstone.
 The southern gate also has a large audience chamber and private rooms for the royal and baronial families when they are in residence.
 Entrance to the southern gate is by invitation only.

 The Northern Vaasan Gate is another story altogether.
 Designed as a marketplace, stopover, and adventurer’s rest, the north gate bristles with opportunity and excitement.
-The ground floor of the northern gate contains Defender’s Rest (a large inn), Taggin’s General Outfitters, Weird Wingham’s Weapons, an area for traveling merchants to sell their wares and a large area for merchants to house their caravans and wagons in relative safety.
+The ground floor of the northern gate contains Muddy Boots and Bloody Blades (a large inn), Taggin’s General Store, Weird Wingham’s Weapons, an area for traveling merchants to sell their wares and a large area for merchants to house their caravans and wagons in relative safety.
 The army also has a guardroom-barracks chamber for keeping the peace.

-The Vaasan Gate is a safe place for adventurer’s looking to gain notoriety and undertake missions from the board in Defender’s Rest.
+The Vaasan Gate is a safe place for adventurer’s looking to gain notoriety and undertake missions from The Board in Muddy Boots.
 When the overabundance of troops begins to feel confining for adventuring companies, the town of Virdin is a mere six miles away (2 hours at a normal pace) and offers more entertainment than a military outpost ever could (or would want to).

 Back to The Duchy of Bloodstone